MikuAuahDark/SAFFTracks/README.md

 * CMake 3.1 or later

-* GTASA US 1.0 HOODLUM
+* GTASA US 1.0 HOODLUM/Compact

 Ensure you build FFmpeg first, then use CMake to compile the project.